SharathHebbar/Data-Science-and-ML/articles/Perceptron/README.md

 **Conclusion**

 Perceptrons are the building blocks of neural networks, allowing us to learn simple patterns in data.
 By understanding how Perceptrons work and implementing them using code, you'll be well on your way to becoming proficient in Data Science.
-Remember that this is just a simplified introduction to Perceptrons � there's much more to explore in the realm of neural networks.